pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

           S3 Buckets Server-Side Encryption (SSE) should be enabled.
     ```

-1. Remediate the issues and re-run the policy pack.
-[Replication reqs link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html#replication-requirements)
+1. Remediate the mandatory issues and re-run the policy pack.
+[Replication reqs link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html#replication-requirements).
+Optionally, update the policy such that the advisory warnings are fully addressed.
 1. You can run both sets, the compliance-ready policies and the policy pack you created earlier, by specifying the `--policy-pack` flag twice:

     ```bash